 - Make sure to address a question and devise a thesis statement that can be effectively argued in a short paper.
 Consult the Methods Center handout on How to Write a Thesis Statement

 - Make sure to invest special care in identifying key figures and terms from the relevant chapters in the Herring book.

-- Prof. Pinsker will comment on full or partial drafts over email until Thursday evening.
+- Prof. Pinsker will comment on full or partial drafts.
 You may also consult with the Writing Center for help with your essay.
-Do not work with other students in the course on your answer.
+Do not work with other students in the course.